bradserbuddy/Buddy-Android-SDK/README.md

 #### Managing Files

-For file uploads and downloads, the Buddy Android SDK handles this for you as well.
-The key class is `com.buddy.sdk.BuddyFile`, which is a wrapper around an
-Android `File` or `InputStream`, along with a MIME content type.
+The Buddy Android SDK handles all necessary file management for you.
+The key class is `com.buddy.sdk.BuddyFile`, which is a wrapper around an Android `File` or `InputStream`, along with a MIME content type.

 To upload a picture:

     BuddyFile file = new BuddyFile(new File("/some/image/foo.jpg"), "image/jpg");
     Map<String,Object> parameters = new HashMap<String,Object>();
-    parameters.put("caption", "my first image");
+    parameters.put("caption", "My first image");
     parameters.put("data", file);
     client.<Picture>post("/pictures", parameters, new BuddyCallback<Picture>(Picture.class){
         @Override